Semi-discrete optimal transport methods for the semi-geostrophic equations: Introduction

 for $i\in\{1,...,N\}$.
 At each time $t$, the seeds $z_i(t)$ in geostrophic space generate a Laguerre tessellation of the physical domain $\Omega$ (see Figure \ref{fig:illustration} for a 2D illustration).

 We obtain a solution of \eqref{eqn:SGgeoActTrans} for an arbitrary compactly-supported initial measure $\overline{\alpha}$ by generating a sequence $(\overline{\alpha}^N)_{N\in\N}$ of well-prepared discrete measures converging to $\overline{\alpha}$ in the Wasserstein 2-distance, evolving each of these discrete measures according to the corresponding ODE-IVP \eqref{eqn:ODEIVPintro}, and using compactness in the space of continuous measure-valued maps to pass to the limit as $N\to\infty$.
 As such, our construction method can be thought of as a \emph{meshless} or \emph{particle} method.
 By comparison with the proof given in \cite{benamou1998weak}, and later generalised in \cite{loeper2006fully} and \cite{lopes2002existence}, the discretisation occurs in the spatial domain rather than in the time domain.
 Note that in \cite{cullen2007semigeostrophic} Cullen, Gangbo and Pisante analyse a \emph{variant} of SG using a spatial discretisation different from the one considered in this paper.
-Analytically, the essential benefit of the discretisation of the initial measure $\overline{\alpha}$ is that the study of the active transport equation \eqref{eqn:SGgeoActTrans}, whose velocity field is only in general of class $BV_{\mathrm{loc}}$, is replaced by the study of the ODE-IVP \eqref{eqn:ODEIVPintro}.
-Mollifications of the vector-field and related quantities used in \cite{benamou1998weak}, \cite{loeper2006fully} and \cite{lopes2002existence} are therefore avoided, resulting in a more direct solution procedure.
+Analytically, the essential benefit of the discretisation of the initial measure $\overline{\alpha}$ is that the study of the active transport equation \eqref{eqn:SGgeoActTrans}, whose velocity field is only in general of class $BV_{\mathrm{loc}}$, is replaced by the study of the ODE-IVP \eqref{eqn:ODEIVPintro}, whose right hand side is continuously differentiable $\mathcal{L}^{3N}$-almost everywhere.
+Mollifications of the vector-field and related quantities used in \cite{benamou1998weak}, \cite{loeper2006fully} and \cite{lopes2002existence}, as well as the abstract techniques for Hamiltonian ODEs in Wasserstein space used in \cite{feldman2013lagrangian}, are therefore avoided, resulting in a more direct solution procedure.

-\subsection{Background on the Semi-Geostrophic Equations}
+\subsection{Background on the semi-geostrophic equations}

 In this section, we briefly describe how equation \eqref{eqn:SGgeoActTrans} is derived.
 In their traditional Eulerian formulation in a fixed spatial domain $\Omega\subset\mathbb{R}^{3}$, the (non-dimensionalised) semi-geostrophic equations are given by the coupled system